brandon-rhodes/sphinx-tutorial/handout/writing-guide.rst

    the contents of the traceback.

-5. I have grown to dislike doctests more and more over the years, most recently because users cannot easily cut-and-paste their code into their own programs without then having to manually backspace over all of the ``>>>`` prompts that get pasted in with the code.
+5. I have grown to dislike doctests more and more over the years, most recently because users cannot easily cut-and-paste doctest code into their own programs without then having to manually backspace over all of the ``>>>`` prompts that get pasted in with the code.
-   Convert the example in the :ref:`triangle-dimensions` section into a ``testcode::`` block and a ``testoutput::`` block instead and confirm that the blocks is getting detected, executed, and tested when you run ``make`` ``doctest``.
+   Convert the example in the :ref:`triangle-dimensions` section into a ``testcode::`` block and a ``testoutput::`` block instead, and confirm that the block is getting detected, executed, and tested when you run ``make`` ``doctest``.

-6. If you are able to access the Sphinx documentation during the tutorial, then look up the ``math`` Sphinx extension and try to figure out how I made the inequality equation so very pretty.
+6. If you are able to access the Sphinx documentation during the tutorial, look up the ``math`` Sphinx extension and try to figure out how I made the inequality equation so very pretty.
    As a super bonus, see if you can replace the inequality